P2PJapanese/P2PJapanese.github.io/index.md

 I Passed the Japanese Language Teacher Proficiency Test in 2005.

-I have Worked for a Japanese language academy in Chiba, Kyoto and Osaka and I have teached Japanese for 12 years.
+I have Worked for Japanese language academies in Chiba, Kyoto and Osaka and I have teached Japanese for 12 years.

 ### Terms and Conditions of use